I’ve done what my English teacher always banged on about. I’ve written the article before this introduction.

 Which brings me neatly to my final category: value for money.
 All game lodges in these premium game reserves are expensive.
 The price is supporting the game-management of a private game reserve.
 This is an immensely expensive operation, especially with the current drastic need to protect against poaching.

 But if you have read the blog so far and are relatively neutral about Sabi Sands versus Timbavati, you will get more ‘bang for your buck’ in the Timbavati.
-Because of the influence of brand.

 The exact same game lodge, staff, rangers would command a noticeable price premium if it was in the Sabi Sands, because of the brand.